pyvista/pyvista/docs/tools/plotting.rst

 .. code:: python

-   import pyvista
+   import pyvista as pv
    from pyvista import examples

    dataset = examples.load_hexbeam()

    # Use the slicer tool
-   tool = pyvista.OrthogonalSlicer(dataset)
+   tool = pv.OrthogonalSlicer(dataset)

    # Get the plotter for adding more datasets:
    p = tool.plotter